Asiddev/onlyFriends/README.md

 by Alex Sidor, Kevin Lee, and Nico Hernandez

-OnlyFriends is an online networking application utilizing the PERN stack to align people with similar interesting and hobbies.
+OnlyFriends is an online geosocial networking application utilizing the PERN stack to align people with similar interesting and hobbies.
 Be a part of a vast community of people looking to find people that love to spend time off the same way you do!

 ## Tech Stack
 - PostgreSQL